-Strategies for Educators to Support Females in STEM
+Strategies for Educators to Support Students in STEM

-Below are recommended ways for educators to support and encourage females in the STEM (science, technology, engineering, and mathematics) disciplines.
+Below are recommended ways for educators to support and encourage students in the STEM (science, technology, engineering, and mathematics) disciplines.
 The strategies are numbered and lettered for easy reference but do not suggest a prioritized list.
-While they are especially relevant for supporting females in STEM, many are also important approaches for males.
-Further, good teaching in general, including positive rapport with students, lays an important foundation for supporting all students in STEM.
+Good teaching in general, including positive rapport with students, lays an important foundation for supporting all students in STEM.

 Note: This sheet may be freely distributed with appropriate reference information intact and no alteration of content.

-- Help females develop appropriate dispositions in relation to STEM, such as positive self-perceptions.
-Similarly, strengthen your own belief that females are as capable as males in STEM and that STEM knowledge, skills, and careers are equally appropriate for and important to both sexes.
+- Help students develop appropriate dispositions in relation to STEM, such as positive self-perceptions.
+Similarly, strengthen your own belief that all students are capable in STEM and that STEM knowledge, skills, and careers are equally appropriate for and important to both sexes.
 Be sure this is evident in your group and individual interactions with students.
 Develop greater competence and confidence in, as well as enthusiasm for, your own STEM knowledge and skills.
-(Research indicates that perception is more important than reality in terms of the way girls perceive themselves and their instructors' gender-related beliefs and behaviors in STEM.)

-- Hold high expectations for and encourage and support all girls in STEM.
+- Hold high expectations for and encourage and support all students in STEM.
 Interact with girls as much as boys and in qualitatively similar ways.
 For example, call on girls as often as boys to answer questions and assist in demonstrations, ask them higher-level questions and expect them to demonstrate thinking and reasoning, and ensure they participate actively and meaningfully in small-group work.
-At the undergraduate and graduate levels, invite female students as often as males to participate in relevant social activities and professional opportunities, such as assisting in research projects and doing joint publications and presentations.
+At the undergraduate and graduate levels, invite students to participate in relevant social activities and professional opportunities, such as assisting in research projects and doing joint publications and presentations.
 Give all students specific, constructive feedback on their work.

 - Use varied, student-centered teaching methods within a "safe" classroom climate.
 In particular, use mixed-ability, collaborative (rather than competitive) group work, hands-on methods, and meaningful (such as real-world and interdisciplinary) contexts.
-Use mixed-gender groups, but avoid placing only one girl in a small group, even if that results in having one or more all-male groups.
+Use mixed-gender groups, but avoid placing only one sex in a small group, even if that results in having one or more all-sex groups.
 Monitor and rotate these groups regularly.
 Avoid having girls and boys compete against each other.
 Incorporate modern technologies that support math learning, such as graphing calculators and iPads.
-Note that computer work can involve "social" learning, which might motivate some females to a greater degree.
+Note that computer work can involve "social" learning, which might motivate some student to a greater degree.
 For example, students might be asked, at times, to do joint tasks that rotate who is at the keyboard or to do follow-up, collaborative classroom tasks that apply or build on concepts first explored on the computer.
-Despite girls' preference for using manipulative materials, require them to go beyond manipulative use in mathematics.
+Despite some students preference for using manipulative materials, require them to go beyond manipulative use in mathematics.
 For example, have them analyze problem structures across problem situations.
-Likewise, help girls develop fluency-efficient retrieval and processing-with STEM facts and procedures.
+Likewise, help all students develop fluency-efficient retrieval and processing-with STEM facts and procedures.
 Include practice solving facts and problems mentally.
-Incorporate investigative tasks and projects that are more holistic in nature, and place responsibility for thinking and learning on the girls themselves.
-Purposeful games might be included, and girls should sometimes be asked to develop their own problems and projects.
-Help girls see the practical value of STEM knowledge and skills they learn in school.
+Incorporate investigative tasks and projects that are more holistic in nature, and place responsibility for thinking and learning on the students themselves.
+Purposeful games might be included, and students should sometimes be asked to develop their own problems and projects.
+Help students see the practical value of STEM knowledge and skills they learn in school.
 In general, create a classroom environment that generates interest and curiosity, and which is nonthreatening but holds all students accountable for learning.